-- completed intern assignments (weekly written reflections, writing of a resume)
+- completed intern assignments

 - evaluation by mentor/site supervisor

-How do I apply for an Internship?
+How do I apply for an Internship ?

 To begin the application process, students can download the Internship Application Packet and return the completed forms to Ms Costlow, Room 213, by end of March of their Junior year.